Austro-Hungarian Foreign Service: Heads of mission

 The title of ambassador had been used before the Congress of Vienna by the Habsburg Empire, but all relations at ambassadorial level, whether permanent or temporary, were downgraded in 1849 following the revolution.
 In 1856, the diplomatic mission at the Holy See and Paris were again raised to embassies, followed by London in 1860 and St. Petersburg in 1874.
-Between 1867 and 1909, six legations were raised from legations to embassies: Constantinople (1867), Berlin (1871), Rome (1877), Washington D.C.
+Between 1867 and 1909, six legations were raised from legations to embassies: Constantinople (1867), Berlin (1871), Rome (1877), Madrid (1888), Washington D.C.
 (1903) and Tokyo (1908).

-It can also be noted that in 1914, there were twenty-two ministers who were accredited to thirty-nine countries, most of them side accreditations to various German principalities.
+In 1914, there were twenty-two ministers who were accredited to thirty-nine countries, most of them side accreditations to various German principalities.

 Diplomatic corps

 The staff of the foreign service belonged to a different branch than both the staff at the central office at the Ballhausplatz in Vienna and the consular service.
-In 1914, the diplomatic corps numbered approximately 123 members, of which the absolute majority manned the diplomatic missions.
+In 1914, the diplomatic corps numbered approximately 123 members, of which the absolute majority composed the diplomatic missions.